hackforla/recruiting/README.md

 </details>

 ## Next Steps - Join Us!
-Sign up for our special onboarding session for researchers on May 20, 2025 at 3pm PST.
+Sign up for our special onboarding session for researchers on May 20, 2025 at 3pm PST*.

-#### Missed the Onboarding on May 20, 2025?
+*If you missed the Onboarding on May 20, 2025, no worries!
-No worries!
 You can join one of our [upcoming onboardings](https://www.meetup.com/hackforla/events/)